 Typically for Police Forces, the focus on development has developed a silo-based culture with disparate processes.
-As a result, significant opportunities exist for standardization and simplification of processes which provide scalability, reduce manual effort and deliver business benefit.
-From simply rationalizing processes, a force can typically accrue a 40% reduction in the number of processes.
-An example of this is the use of electronic bank statements instead of using the manual bank statement for bank reconciliation and accounts receivable processes.
-This would save considerable effort that is involved in analyzing the data, moving the data onto the different spreadsheet and inputting the data into the financial systems.
+As a result, significant opportunities exist for standardization and simplification of methods that provide scalability, reduce manual effort,t and deliver business benefits.
+A force can typically accrue a 40% reduction in functions from rationalizing processes.
+An example is electronic bank statements instead of manual statements for reconciliation and accounts receivable processes.
+This would save considerable effort in analyzing the data, moving the data onto the different spreadsheets, and inputting the data into the financial systems.

 Organizational structures within Police Forces are typically made up of supervisors leading teams of one to four team members.
 Through centralizing and consolidating the finance function, an opportunity exists to increase the span of control to best practice levels of 6 to 8 team members to one team lead/supervisor.
-By adjusting the organizational structure and increasing the span of control, Police Forces can accrue significant cashable benefit from a reduction in the number of team leads and team leads can accrue better management experience from managing larger teams.
+By adjusting the organizational structure and increasing the span of control, Police Forces can accrue significant cashable benefits from reducing the number of teams leads, and team leads can accrue better management experience from managing larger groups.

 Technology Enabled Improvements

 A significant number of technology improvements that a Police Force could implement to help develop a ‘Best in Class’ finance function.